jpwright/enmodal/README.md

     sudo apt-get install postgresql-server-dev-9.6
     sudo apt-get install postgresql-9.6-postgis-2.3 postgresql-9.6-postgis-scripts

-### Set up Postgres user
+#### Set up Postgres user

     sudo su -
     sudo -u postgres psql postgres

+Then within the `psql` command:

     \password postgres

+Set a password and use it in your `settings.cfg` file below.

+#### Create config file

+Copy `settings.cfg.example` to a new file called `settings.cfg`.
+Most fields can be left at their default values, except:

+- Set the `sessions` database password based on whatever you chose in the previous step.
+- If you want support for reverse geocoding, you'll need to set up an account with either [Mapbox](https://www.mapbox.com/developers/) or [Google](https://developers.google.com/maps/documentation/javascript/get-api-key) and supply an API key.
+(The Mapzen API is no longer functional.)

-### Run database setup tool
+#### Run database setup tool

     python tools/set_up_db.py

-### Install PostGIS extensions
+#### Install PostGIS extensions

     sudo -u postgres psql -c "CREATE EXTENSION postgis; CREATE EXTENSION postgis_topology;" dggrid

-### Set up Valhalla

-Note: best to follow the [Valhalla setup guide](https://github.com/valhalla/valhalla/)

-    sudo add-apt-repository -y ppa:valhalla-core/valhalla
-    sudo apt-get update
-    sudo apt-get install -y valhalla-bin
-    cd valhalla
-    valhalla_route_service valhalla.json 1 &

-### Install NPM and grunt
+#### Install NPM and grunt

     sudo apt-get install nodejs-legacy npm
     npm install grunt grunt-contrib-jshint grunt-contrib-watch grunt-contrib-copy grunt-contrib-concat grunt-contrib-uglify --save-dev sudo npm install -g grunt-cli
     sudo npm install
     grunt --force

+#### Start the server

+    python server.py

+#### Open your browser

+Navigate to `http://localhost:5050` in your browser and get started!

 ## Populating dggrid database

-I generated the dggrid database (which contains the hexagonal bins of population and employment data), but the process to do this is extremely cumbersome, not yet documented, and took like weeks of CPU time.
+Generating the dggrid database (which contains the hexagonal bins of population and employment data) is cumbersome and not yet documented.
+A copy of the database will eventually be made available for download.
+The scripts to generate the database yourself are in the `tools` directory.

-If you want to attempt this anyway, contact me (<jpwright0@gmail.com>) for assistance.

-If you want to use the data but not bother with that lengthy generation process, contact me and I can transfer a very large zip file of the database.